 Hike at Your Own Risk

 Kanarra Falls has gained notoriety as a favorite destination for adventure seekers.
 This is a water hike that requires a bit of sure-footedness as you will be hiking through and next to the stream bed all the way up the canyon.
-It is recommended that you do not hike alone, and hiking poles are suggested.
-To hike past the 1st falls you will have to climb a 15-foot lean-to log ladder with metal rungs and no handrails.
+It is recommended that you do not hike alone, and hiking poles and sturdy waterproof hiking boots are suggested (no flip-flops!).
+To hike past the 1st falls you will will need to scale a 20-foot aluminum ladder.
+The ladder may be icy, wet, and slippery.
 A little farther up the trail you will need to scale/climb a large boulder on the right side of the canyon with no ladder or handholds to continue on.
-However, the challenge will be worth it to see and experience the natural waterslide and pool.
+However, the challenge will be worth it to see and experience a beautiful location with a natural pool and small waterfalls surrounded by flat rocks where you can relax or enjoy a picnic.
 Finally, you will reach a narrowing slot canyon that will take you to the 2nd and final falls.

 For your own safety, and the safety of other visitors, do not construct or use makeshift rope or log ladders.

 USE CAUTION AT ALL TIMES!
 Iron County Search and Rescue Personnel have informed us that it can take up to 7 Hours to respond and transport injured hikers out of the canyon, so we can’t stress this enough.
 DON’T GO BEYOND THE 2ND FALLS!
 YOUR SAFETY is our FIRST PRIORITY!

 Tickets are NON-REFUNDABLE!